tymyrddin/purple/source/docs/knowledge-transfer/dashboards.md

 or satisfy an audit rather than to serve the person doing the work.

-[SEM's model-drift observation](../foundations/system-effectiveness/core-triad.md) applies directly: the dashboard encodes a model of what matters; when that model is shaped by what leadership wants to see rather than what analysts need to see, the two diverge, and the analyst stops consulting it.
+[SEM's model-drift observation](../foundations/system-effectiveness/core-triad.md) applies directly: the dashboard encodes a model of what counts; when that model is shaped by what leadership wants to see rather than what analysts need to see, the two diverge, and the analyst stops consulting it.
 The design principles below address the symptoms; the conditions question is who the dashboard is actually built for.